×

 Do you nod in agreement when hearing AI terms?
 It’s time we explained them to you

-Artistic visualization of complex artificial intelligence
+Artistic representation of complex artificial intelligence

 Large Language Models (LLM)